Dog owners have a responsibility under the law to prevent their dogs from straying and causing injury or damage.

 Found and stray dogs

 We scan all dogs we find straying.
 Where possible dogs that are microchipped are reunited with their owners, if they can be contacted at the time the dog warden calls to collect a dog (a fee of £20 is payable to Stafford Borough Council).
-In all other cases stray dogs will be taken to Birmingham Dogs Home, Sunnyside Lane, Cross Green, Wolverhampton, WV10 7PN.
+In all other cases stray dogs will be taken to Birmingham Dogs Home, Sunnyside, Dark Lane, Coven, Wolverhampton, WV10 7PN.
 We will use the microchip details to contact the owner and advise them that we are holding the dog.

 Before collection by owners or rehoming we will routinely microchip all dogs to assist in tracing the owner in the future.